 Delilah in the Bible, deceives Samson, deceiving him that she loves him.
 After two failed attempts, she discovers the secret of his manhood, that lure that makes him manly and strong: his hair.
 After this event, Samson never wants to see Delilah again and becomes completely blind.

 “Sometime later, he fell in love with a woman in the Valley of Sorek named Delilah.
 The rulers of the Philistines went to her and said, “See if you can lure him into showing you the secret of his great strength and how we can overpower him so we may tie him up and subdue him.
 Each one of us will give you eleven hundred shekels of silver.”

 What happened to Delilah after she cut Samson’s hair?

-Her name, Delilah can be translated as the Harlot, and the biblical narrative demonstrates that the name she bears truly represents her.
-She consumed, by her words and pretense, the life of a person who from birth was dedicated to God.
+Delilah’s name can be translated as the Harlot, and the biblical narrative demonstrates that her name genuinely represents her.
+She consumed, by her words and pretense, the life of a person dedicated to God from birth.

-After cutting Samson’s hair, Delilah in the Bible went mad and realized the mistake she had made and had hysterics of laughter in the temple as she looked at Samson who was blind.
+After cutting Samson’s hair, Delilah in the Bible goes mad and realizes the mistake she has made and has hysterics of laughter in the temple as she looks at Samson, who is blind.
 Delilah misused the skill and beauty God had given her.
 The heavenly Father endows us all with spiritual gifts, qualities that we should use for the glory of His name.